Six warheads of "Oreshnik" opened at an altitude of 100 km: exactly one year since the first missile launch in history

 The roots of "Oreshnik" go back to the USSR

-The characteristics of the missile and its appearance remain classified, although something has leaked to the Network.
+The characteristics of the missile and its appearance remain classified, although something has leaked to the web.
 Military experts suggest that "Oreshnik" was created on the basis of the Soviet PGRK RS-26 "Rubezh".

-Analyst Dmitry Kornev explained that the missile carries "dozens of separate warheads" and is designed to guarantee the destruction of airbases, underground command posts and other critical targets.
+Analyst Dmitry Kornev explained that the missile carries "dozens of multiple warheads" and is designed to guarantee the destruction of airbases, underground command posts, and other critical targets.

 Presumably, the speed of "Oreshnik" is over 12,000 km/h.
 It can carry from three to six thermonuclear warheads with a capacity of 150 kt each.
-The missile is solid-propellant, accelerates faster and goes to a height unattainable for air defense systems.
+The missile is solid-propellant, accelerates faster, and goes to an altitude unattainable for air defense systems.

 Vladimir Putin, President of Russia